ImperialCollegeLondon/ReCoDE-Exploration-Mandelbrot-Set/docs/The main Mandelbrot set calculation/Introduction to the Mathematics of the Mandelbrot Set.md

 Another important concept is whether a sequence is *bounded* or *unbounded*.
 A bounded sequence remains within a certain distance from the origin, indicating that \( c \) is part of the Mandelbrot set.
 An unbounded sequence escapes to infinity, meaning \( c \) is not part of the set.
 The rate of escape provides insight into the set’s intricate details.

-The Mandelbrot set also exemplifies *fractal geometry*.
-One defining feature of fractals is *self-similarity*, where patterns repeat at different scales.
-Zooming in on the Mandelbrot set reveals increasingly complex structures.
-Additionally, the set has a *fractal dimension*, a non-integer value that reflects its infinitely detailed nature.